sadikovi/Google-Extension-OAuth/README.md

   });
 </pre>

-success callback returns access token as a parameter and error callback returns error message (you may want to parse it as json object).
+<strong>success</strong> callback returns access token as a parameter and <strong>error</strong> callback returns error message (you may want to parse it as json object).

 If you want deauthorize app, just call
 <pre>
-  OAuth.deauthorize(afterCallback);
+  OAuth.deauthorize(after);
 </pre>
+where is <strong>after</strong> is callback function that called straight after app is deauthorized.

 If you want to check access token before sending any requests, call:
 <pre>